jazwa/rackstack/README.md

 ## Trays, Boxes, etc

-Some parametric trays and support rails for your rack can be found in [rack-mount/print](./rack-mount/print).
+Some parametric rack mount items can be found in [rack-mount](./rack-mount).
+The following rack-mount systems are currently supported:
-These files are currently pretty rough around the edges.
-However, they still make a great jumping off point for designing rack-mount items.
+- [Enclosed Box](./rack-mount/enclosed-box/entry.scad): For mounting box-shaped objects, without the need for any mounting holes on the box.
+- [Tray](./rack-mount/tray/entry.scad): Simple tray mounted using only the front rails.
+Can be configured to have screw mounts at the bottom of the tray.
+- [Patch Panel](./rack-mount/patch-panel/entry.scad): Linear patch panel array.
+Number of keystone slots can be configured.

 ## Configuring + Generating STLs
 A python script:  [rbuild.py](./rbuild.py) is provided to generate different project stls. **Before running the script**, please